atmask/atmask.github.io/content/posts/06-go-dependency-injection/index.md

 ---
 # Big Idea

-Dependency Injection (the 'D' in SOLID design principles) is an important practice good software architecure.
-When used well, it decouples a class's dependency on an certain interface from any one partciular implementation of that dependency.
+Dependency Injection (the 'D' in SOLID design principles) is an important practice in good software architecture.
+When used well, it decouples a class's dependency on a certain interface from any one particular implementation of that dependency.
 This means that any class which implements the common interface of the dependency can be injected into the class at runtime for easy configuration.
-This is especially helpful when it comes to creating stups for mocking when writing unit tests.
+This is especially helpful when it comes to creating stubs for mocking when writing unit tests.

 I've recently started learning Go.
-A very helpful companion for that jounrey has been Alex Edward's book [Let's Go](https://lets-go.alexedwards.net).
-While reading the book, Edwards walks through using dependency injection for managing global application configurations, such as logging, when writing a webserver in Go.
-My goal in this post to capture those ideas here so in a way that is help for me to come back to later on.
+A very helpful companion for that journey has been Alex Edward's book [Let's Go](https://lets-go.alexedwards.net).
+In the book, Edwards walks through using dependency injection for managing global application configurations, such as logging, when writing a web server in Go.
+My goal in this post is to capture those ideas here so in a way that is helpful for me to come back to later on.

 # Go: Dependency Injection

-Go is not an object oriented language like Python or Java.
-The construct of object does not exists.
+Go is not an object-oriented language like Python or Java.
+The construct of an object does not exist.
 However, like C, Go supports defining `structs`.
 A `struct` is a `Type` that is defined by a collection of fields.
 Here is an example:
 ```go
 package main